Pierre Maurice Julien de Quérangal: Life

 In July, the French station was blockaded by a British squadron.
 With imminent arrival of an important convoy, it was decided to sacrifice Duquesne in an attempt to lure the British off the colony.
 Quérangal requested that his crew, weakened by fevers from 863 men to only 235, be reinforced, but none fit for duty could be assigned to Duquesne before she departed.
 She was soon detected by the British squadron, which gave chase; Duquesne fought a rear-guard battle until a British ship cut her path; surrounded by a much stronger opponent and his crew in no condition to fight on, Quérangal then struck his colours.
 He was taken to Jamaica, where he was detained three months before HMS Cumberland ferried him to England.
 Quérangal was released on parole after three years and a half.
 In February 1807, he went to Paris and requested a court-martial for the loss of Duquesne, as was the custom for captains whose ships were lost or captured; Napoleon, however, refused, stating that Duquesne was a small loss to pay for the colony and that the intended manoeuver had been successfully completed by Quérangal, and rewarding him with advantageous positions for his daughter and son.
 Quérangal was then appointed to Rochefort harbour.
 At the Bourbon Restoration, Quérangal was maintained in his duties at Rochefort.
-After the Hundred Days, he was accused of bonapartism, and was retired with the rank of contre-amiral.
+After the Hundred Days, he was accused of bonapartism, and was retired with the rank of counter admiral.